trms/carousel-api-php/README.md

 ```

 ### Saving a Resource
-New or exisiting resources can be saved by passing them to the `save` method on a server instance.
+New or existing resources can be saved by passing them to the `save` method on a server instance.

 ```php
 use TRMS\Carousel\Models\BulletinTag;